Customers & Automation

 Tip

 Adding a billable bookable team member to your plan automatically increases both SMS and email allocations for the venue they are allocated to.
 Non-bookable access users do not increase allocations, and shared bookable team members are allocated once across a multi-venue account.
-Check Settings → SMS & Messaging to see your current limits.
+Check Settings → Communications → SMS to see your current limits.

 Shared pools